ari7946/taxi-service/README.md

 - All the core redux functionality for this app is stored inside the "redux" directory.

-- The two main components are "trips" and "book".
+- The three main redux components(not refering to react UI components) are "trips", "book", and "auth".
 Each component contains its own actions, reducer, selectors, and types.
+This organization was chosen to encourage reusabilty.
+For instance, both users and admins use the "trips" component functionality for react and redux.
+However, only admin can see every trip for every user and change the status of any trip, whereas a user can only see their own trips and cannot change its status.

-- The root-reducer, which combines both "trips" and "book" reducers, is also located inside the redux directory alongside the store.
+- The root-reducer, which combines "auth", "trips" and "book" reducers, is also located inside the redux directory alongside the store.

-- The store uses the [redux-persist](https://www.npmjs.com/package/redux-persist) library to save the "book" state in local storage.
-This ensures the book component maintains its state even after a user refreshes the page or navigates to a different page.
+- The store uses the [redux-persist](https://www.npmjs.com/package/redux-persist) library to save the "auth" state in local storage.
+This ensures the user's authentication status persists even after a user refreshes the page or navigates to a different page.

 - The [reselect](https://github.com/reduxjs/reselect) library is used to memoize functions that get state.
 Reselect provides a function called [createSelector](https://redux-toolkit.js.org/api/createSelector) to create these memoized selector functions.
 Selectors can be also be composed as shown below.
 ```javascript